19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Control Weather.md

 	- Deal 3d6 [Mythril](../../../Spellcasting/Mythril.md) damage to any targets in the aura that are on the ground as an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md)
 - **Fog**
 	- [Blind](../../../../Game%20Procedures/Conditions/Blinded.md) all targets in the aura. (*Reminder: Not all creatures rely on sight*)

+On the [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md) you cast this spell, you may choose one without using an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md).

 ---
 *Upcast: None*